wrightben/codeeval/Self-Describing Numbers (JavaScript).md

 **Input sample:**

-The first argument is the pathname to a file which contains test data, one test case per line.
+The first argument is the pathname to a file which contains one test case per line.
 Each line contains a positive integer.

 > 2020<br />22<br />1210<br >